vyca2017/content/content/tutorials/file-management/file-management.md

 Congratulations, you now should be able to work with files in your GraphQL backend on your own.
 If you want to read more about the file management system in detail, find out more in the [documentation](!alias-eer4wiang0).

-Remember that the `File` model is just another model in your backend.
-That means that you can create new fields and relations just as with any other model.
-For example, creating a relation `FileOwner` between the `User` and the `File` model could come in handy.
+Remember that the `File` type is just another type in your backend.
+That means that you can create new fields and relations just as with any other type.
+For example, creating a relation `FileOwner` between the `User` and the `File` types could come in handy.
 If you want to read more on relations in general the [relations guide](!alias-daisheeb9x) might be useful to you.